 Read on, and you will come across some important things that you must know when moving a treadmill to help simplify your task.

-Every treadmill comes with a user guide or manual.
+Every treadmill comes with a user guide or manual or owner’s manual.
 Many people do not pay much heed to these; however, this is exactly one of those moments when these manuals can save your life.
 Pick up the manual and read through the details to get a better perspective on.

 - How much does your machine weigh?
-Will you be able to handle it alone, or will you need backup?
+Will you be able to handle it alone, and lift the treadmill or will you need backup?

 - Can it be folded, or should you dismantle it?